Blue Diamond Stakes

 |Location:||Caulfield Racecourse – Victoria, Australia|

-THE Blue Diamond Stakes is Victoria’s biggest race for juveniles with a purse of $1.5 million and Group one status.
+The Blue Diamond Stakes is Victoria’s biggest race for juveniles, with a purse of $1.5 million and Group 1 status.

-Some of Australia’s finest have taken out the Blue Diamond, which includes the likes of Redoute’s Choice, Alinghi, Manikato and in more recent times Sepoy and Extreme Choice.
+Some of Australia’s finest have taken out the Blue Diamond, including the likes of Redoute’s Choice, Alinghi, Manikato, and in more recent times Sepoy, Pride Of Dubai and Extreme Choice.

-It is considered a stallion-making race it is extremely popular with punters.
-Markets open months before the race so punters get a look at the early all-in markets and also the fixed odds market when the field is released.
+It is considered a stallion-making race and is extremely popular with punters.
+Blue Diamond Stakes betting markets open months before the race so punters get a look at the early all-in markets and also the fixed-odds market when the field is released.

-The bookmakers are vigilant at getting early Blue Diamond Stakes markets out.
-Most of our recommended bookmakers open Blue Diamond markets months in advance, which gives punters plenty of time to sort out their best bets.
+Online bookmakers are vigilant at getting early Blue Diamond Stakes betting markets out.
+Most of our recommended oddsmakers open Blue Diamond markets months in advance, which gives punters plenty of time to sort out their best bets.